 Snapchat has evolved from being an app with a handful of obvious naughty uses to a social media platform where you can both broadcast your life and watch content from a wide range of sources.
 The messaging app’s ability to let you control the privacy of the pictures and videos you send was integral to its popularity.
-Recent updates to the app allow users to swap faces, send stickers, voice memos and GIF-like notes, as well as place voice and video calls.
+Updates to the app allow users to make group chats, swap faces, send stickers, voice memos and GIF-like notes, as well as place voice and video calls.
 Power users can even up their game with Spectacles, Snapchat's sunglasses that feature a built-in camera for snapping 10-second fish-eye-style videos from the wearer's point of view to upload to the service.

 Snapchat has become so popular so fast that there are more than 150 million active users watching 10 billion videos per day.
 Brands like BuzzFeed, ESPN, National Geographic and People magazine have made their way to Snapchat, giving fans an inside look at what's going on behind the scenes.
 Here's how to sign up, get started snapping out photos and videos and become a Snapchat expert.

 How to get started with Snapchat